About Personal Requests

 - HomePod and your iOS device are connected to the same Wi-Fi network.

-*Personal Requests uses iCloud Notes and Reminders.
+*Personal Requests uses iCloud Notes, Reminders, and Calendar.

 Set up Personal Requests